 Although belonging to same family as string beans, these large, wide, green pods called Romano beans are a necessary upgrade.
 (A side-note: they'll answer to flat beans, or Italian flat beans also.)
 A ganglier version of the common bean (Phaseolus vulgaris), Romano is softer, leggier, lush.

 Unfortunately, the quality of the Romano is undermined by the clever positioning of the string bean.
 String bean has for a long time used its crunchiness to mask the truth: that is has no taste.
-It’s far to hard to be used in a stew.
-As a side dish it’s insecure to arrive alone.
-Oh no. It makes a fussy entrance with all the accoutrements: the butter, minced bacon, peppers, tomatoes, you name it.
+It's far too hard to be used in a stew.
+It's insecure to be an independent side dish.
+Nope!
+It makes a fussy entrance with all the accoutrements: butter, minced bacon, peppers, tomatoes, you name it.

 Meanwhile the Romano bean, wise and sophisticated, requires just a tiny introduction and maybe a little bit garlic, and it overshadows all others with its personality.
 It's mild and adaptable.
 Soft.
 Buttery.
 It comes in a light green or a light yellow outfit.
 It does share one trait with the string bean, it also is prepared straight in the pods.
 (One warning: although hitting the mark on many points, nutritionally these beans are weaker compared ones which are shelled and extracted.)

 I like Romanos best in a stew.